rachartier/tiny-code-action.nvim/README.md

       -- If you want to use the `fzf-lua` picker, you can simply set it to `select` --
-      -- You can also set `picker = "telescope"` without any opts. picker = "telescope",
+      -- You can also set `picker = "telescope"` without any opts.
+      --
+      -- For "buffer" picker, you can set the `opts` to the following:
+      -- {
+      --    hotkeys = true -- Enable hotkeys for the buffer picker to quickly select an action -- }
+      picker = "telescope",
       backend_opts = {
         delta = {